Techtonica/curriculum/writing-readable-code/writing-readable-code.md

 ### Specific Things To Teach
 - Legibility
-- Writing descriptive variable and function names
+- Writing descriptive, semantic variable and function names
 - Using whitespace
 - Using local variables well